moshekatz/rfcs/designs/2019-redesign-tira-product-management/README.md

 #### 1. Create a product directory
 Create a directory with your product name under `src/products/{your-product-name}`.
-All of your product logic should be placed here as a .
+All of your product logic should be placed here as a convention.

 #### 2. Create a `productDefinition`